IkechiNk/IDN-16/README.md

 ### Assembler

-The IDN-16 includes an integrated assembler that compiles assembly language programs into binary machine code for the IDN-16 console.
+The IDN-16 includes a sophisticated assembler built using industry-standard compiler construction tools (Flex and Bison) that compiles assembly language programs into binary machine code for the IDN-16 console.

 **Usage:**
 1. Start the IDN-16 emulator: `./build/idn16`